Bennett Park (Detroit): History

-Bennett Field was built on land once owned by William Woodbridge as a farm after retirement from public office and later as a hay market, dog pound and public picnic park.
+Bennett Field was built on land once owned by William Woodbridge who farmed after retirement from public office.
+Later the land was a hay market, dog pound, and public picnic park.
 Tigers owner George Arthur Vanderbeck acquired the property before 1896.

 When it opened in 1896, the stadium held 5,000 spectators, the smallest capacity in the major leagues.
 It had gradually expanded to 14,000 seats by the time it was closed after the 1911 season.
 Private parties built "bootleg bleachers" on the rooftops of houses behind the left field fence, to the chagrin of Tiger ownership, since people paid to watch games from those bleachers but the Tigers did not get revenue.

 The field was noted for its dangerous playing surface, with cobblestones beneath the dirt and sometimes protruding over the dirt.

 The Tigers and a young Ty Cobb won three consecutive pennants in the stadium between 1907–1909.
 Their success ran out in the post-season on each occasion, when they lost to stronger National League teams in the World Series.
 In both 1907 and 1908, the Cubs clinched their first two World Series championships (and their last one for over a century, until 2016).

 Between the 1911 and 1912 seasons, the Tigers acquired the rest of the block, demolished both the bootleg bleachers and Bennett Park, and built Navin Field on the same site.
 The new stadium was shifted by 90°, with home plate where the left field corner had formerly been.